How to apply for a PhD

 PhD Student Applications

 The postgraduate research degree offered at the School of Mathematics is the PhD.
-This is a 36 month programme of study plus a further 12 month period available in which to write up and submit your thesis.
-The students admitted typically have an Msc degree, or 1st class honours degree (or its international equivalent).
-From the start of their studies, they are assigned a main supervisor with whom they work closely throughout their degree programme and a second supervisor who provides additional help.
+The PhD programme is three years in length with an additional year to write up and submit your thesis should it be needed.
+However, please note if you are offered a fully funded place, you will receive four years of funding (stipend and all fees).
+The students admitted typically have an MSc degree, or 1st class honours degree (or its international equivalent).
+From the start of their studies, they are assigned a main supervisor with whom they work closely throughout their degree programme and a second supervisor who provides additional help and pastoral support.
 Applications are invited for PhD studies for September each year.
 Occasionally students are admitted at other times of the year by special arrangement.
 To request the possibility of admission at another time of the year, please email the Graduate School with further details of your request.

 an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration (UKVI list of majority English speaking countries)

-Make an online application to the appropriate PhD programme(s).
+Make an online application to the appropriate PhD programme(s) (see below) .
 You will be asked to upload documents at the start of the application process.